-As a result the detectors will no longer be ‘blinded' by the thermal radiation coming from the mirror itself, and therefore the SPICA instruments can detect infrared sources two orders of magnitude weaker than Herschel.
+As a result, the detectors are no longer ‘blinded' by the thermal radiation coming from the mirror itself, allowing the ultra sensitive SPICA instruments to detect infrared sources more than two orders of magnitude weaker than would have been possible for Herschel.

 Understanding the origin and evolution of galaxies, stars, planets and life itself is a fundamental objective of astronomy.
 Although impressive advances have been made, our knowledge of how the first galaxies and stars formed, and how they evolved into what we see around us today, is still far from complete.
 A major reason for this is that the birth and much of the growth of galaxies, stars and planets occurs in regions that are hidden by a thick blanket of dust – virtually inaccessible to the optical instruments that have been the main tools of the trade since the invention of the telescope.
-In the infrared, it is possible to penetrate this obscuring dust and trace a vast array of spectral diagnostics both in the local universe and at high redshift.
+In the infrared, it is possible to penetrate this obscuring dust and access a vast array of spectral diagnostics both in the local universe and at high redshift.

 SPICA will furthermore, for the first time, resolve the far-infrared polarization, and therefore the magnetic field, of galactic filaments which play a critical role at the onset of the star-formation process.
-Additionally, the spectroscopic capabilities of SPICA will shed light on the nature of the turbulent gas and the way in which the compressional energy is dissipated through filament and core assembly, providing the experimental basis to advance theories of star formation within molecular clouds.
+Additionally, the spectroscopic capabilities of SPICA will shed light on the nature of the turbulent gas and the way in which the compression energy is dissipated through filament and core assembly, providing the experimental basis to advance theories of star formation within molecular clouds.